eduvpn/documentation/DEPLOY_CENTOS.md

     $ tar -xzf master.tar.gz
     $ cd documentation-master

-Modify `deploy.sh` and set the variables at the top of the file to something that makes sense for your deployment.
-Read the comments at the top of the file.

 Run the script (as root):

     $ sudo -s
     # ./deploy.sh

+Specify the hostname you want to use for your VPN server.
+Both the "Web" and "OpenVPN" DNS names can be identical for simple 1 machine setups.

 ## Configuration